Skip to Content

 4. What if the landlord sells the Texas property?

-The previous landlord will still be held accountable for the security deposit in Texas so long as the tenants haven’t received a Change of Management/Ownership notice from the new owner.
-Under Texas rental laws, once the notice is given the new owner is solely responsible for the security deposits.
+Under Texas law, the previous landlord will still be held liable for the security deposits in Texas so long as the tenants haven’t received a Change of Management/Ownership notice from the new owner or provided a forwarding address.
+Under the Texas Property Code and other relevant rental law, once the notice is given, the new owner is solely responsible for the security deposit, even if there is unpaid rent.

-The notice should state the new landlord is now in possession of the security deposits and also state the exact amount of security deposit received.
+The notice should state the new Texas landlord is now in possession of the security deposit and also state the exact amount of the security deposit received.

 hand-paper-pen-keys-chain